Time Management for Law Firms:

 During your morning routine, include an extra 10-15 minutes to think about how your day should flow for maximum productivity.
 What are the desired outcomes of meetings, case work and appointments?
 What’s required to make those desired outcomes a reality?
 How much time should each task take?
 Look at your calendar and block out a realistic time for your important projects.

 Follow a Routine

 Good habits are developed through constant repetition.
 If you’re a morning person, plan to take care of case work bright and early.
 If you need a cup of coffee (or several) before you warm up, make sure your mid-to-late morning period is reserved for the work requiring your sharpest mind and most abundant energy.

 You’ll never be able to get it all done each day, but you can get the most important things done if you prioritize your time.
 Front-load your day with essential tasks, and if you absolutely must do “busy” work, do it after your peak productivity window later in the day.

 Do What Only You Can Do

 Delegation is very important for counselors.
 So important that our April white paper is dedicated to all the things you need to unhook yourself from in your daily schedule.
-Your time should be spent on the moneymaking work of your practice, and if your day allows for activities that are handicapping your revenue, you need to make changes.
-Read our white paper to find out how to make that happen.
+Your time should be spent on the moneymaking work of your practice, and if your day allows for activities that are handicapping your revenue, you need to make changes such as hiring a virtual legal assistant or virtual paralegal Read our white paper to find out how to make that happen.